15 Best Cable Machine Leg Exercises (With Workout Routine)

 This exercise targets the quadriceps and also involves calves and glutes & hip flexors.

-The step-up is a great all-round exercise that is perfect for all, since it can be modified to create a challenging workout for anyone, whether you have just started exercising or have been training for years.
+The step-up is a great all-round exercise that is perfect for everyone.
+It can be modified to create a challenging workout for anyone, whether they have just started exercising or have been training for years.

 Cable Step Up